 What Is a Double-Dip Recession?

 Double-dip recessions occur when there is an economic shock during the early stages of a recovery that follows a recession.
 The economy is already weakened, leaving it vulnerable to the cycle of reduced spending, rising unemployment, and reduced credit.
-Therefore, it falls back into recession.
+Therefore, it falls back into a recession.

 - Alternate name: W-shaped recession